daniel-c-j/vndb-lite/README.md

 ## Acknowledgments

 - Synchronized data is stored back to vndb.org via its official API.
-- The icon used for this app is not mine, it's one of *Majikoi*'s CG, and I'm just using it for fun.
+- The icon used for this app is an edited high resolution version of vndb's original icon.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>